-Personally, I think Koho is an awesome service, but for me, it's not a credit card replacement.
+That said, for me, Koho is not a complete credit card replacement.
 Instead, it's more of an extra tool in my personal finance toolkit.

+For example, I love using it to budget out my fun-money spending.
 Also, I LOVE my Koho Joint Account.
-It's fantastic being able to share a spending account with my girlfriend.
+It's awesome being able to share an account so easily with my girlfriend for things like groceries.

-Who else is Koho good for?
-Budgeters in general!
-Even if you have no problem paying off a credit card bill, sometimes it's just nice to keep different purchases separate.
-Your Koho card can be a bit like a virtual cash envelope budget.
+- Budgeters – Your Koho card can be a bit like a virtual cash envelope budget.
 For example, you could keep money in your Koho account for fun spending.

 How to Open a Koho Account with a 1% Cashback Bonus